 Borrowings, also known as leverage, magnify the potential for gain or loss on invested equity capital.
 As we use leverage to partially finance our investments, you will experience increased risks associated with investing in our securities.
 We may borrow from banks and other lenders, including under our Credit Facilities, and may issue debt securities or enter into other types of borrowing arrangements in the future.
 Our Credit Facilities contain financial and operating covenants that could restrict our business activities.
 Breach of any of those covenants could cause a default under those instruments.
 Such a default, if not cured or waived, could have a material adverse effect on us.
 If the value of our assets increases, then leveraging would cause the net asset value attributable to our common stock to increase more sharply than it would have had we not leveraged.
-Conversely, if the value of our assets decreases, leveraging would cause net asset value attributable to ease our net investment income to an other would have had we not leveraged.
-Similarly, any increase in our income in excess of interest payable on the borrowed funds would cause our net investment income to borrowed.
+Conversely, if the value of our assets decreases, leveraging would cause net asset value to decline more sharply than it otherwise would have had we not leveraged.
+Similarly, any increase in our income in excess of interest payable on the borrowed funds would cause our net investment income to increase more than it would without the leverage, while any decrease in our income would cause our net investment income to decline more sharply than it would have had we not borrowed.
 Such a decline could negatively affect our ability to make distributions to our stockholders.
 Leverage is generally considered a speculative investment technique.